Search Engine Optimization – Step by Step SEO Guide for New Websites 2024

 There should be a clear button that is not blended in too much or simply too little.

 The forms need to have all of their elements styled correctly so visitors can easily see what needs to be done or inserted in each field.
-Test how they work on multiple browsers, screen resolutions, and devices.
+Test how they work on multiple browsers, screen resolutions,

 Submitting a form should always be confirmed by a Thank-you message that is located in a clear, visual spot, so the visitor will understand the form has been sent and everything went ok.